neubig/kytea/README.md

      $ ./configure
      $ make

-If there is no configure file in the directory (for example, if you checked the source out from [GitHub](https://github.com/neubig/kytea)), you must rebuild the configure file and unzip the model using the following two commands first:
+If there is no configure file in the directory (for example, if you checked the source out from [GitHub](https://github.com/neubig/kytea)), you must rebuild the configure file using the following command:

-     $ gunzip data/model.bin.gz
      $ autoreconf -i